TadeuOliveira/hbf/readme.md

-#Headbanger das Feitiçarias
+# Headbanger das Feitiçarias

 This is the official website for the facebook page headbanger das feitiçarias.
-It's initial version, which is under development right now, includes a CRUD for reviews, with restrictions based on an user's role.
+Its initial version, which is under development right now, includes a CRUD for reviews, with restrictions based on an user's role.

 ## Installation